ilpropheta/ilpropheta.github.io/README.md

 **Topics:**

 - How to design and develop a Telegram bot in C++
-- Gaame Development with Unreal Engine 4
+- Game Development with Unreal Engine 4
 - Interoperable AI with ONNX and ONNXRuntime in C++
 - WebAssembly
 - TDD in C++